 - Time for the student to conduct one or more informational interviews

-- Reflection via discussion or a reflection paper
+- Student reflection via discussion or a reflection evaluation

 Benefits for Employers

-- Spurring of interest in a particular industry among future generations of employees
+- Spurring of interest in your industry among students

-- Marketing and name recognition among the area community as well as local colleges and universities
+- Marketing and name recognition among the area students

 - Collecting new perspectives and ideas from students regarding processes, organizational branding, and more.